glasgowm148/ergonaut-handbook/dApps/NightOwlCasino.md

 Not only will you be able make (or lose) money on Night Owl by gambling (like with a traditional casino), you can also gain passive returns on a non-volatile asset, the OWL stable-token, by providing liquidity/being the house.

-**This option to be the house, no ICO or private token sales, plus fully-verifiable transparency, is why we are  to call Night Owl-**
+**This option to be the house, no ICO or private token sales, plus fully-verifiable transparency, is why we like to call Night Owl-**

 ######"The World's Fairest Casino"